Under Investigation? Don’t Wait To Protect Your Rights – Call Now

 It’s even more important now than ever to have aggressive representation when under JAGMAN or other investigation

 The fiscal year 2020 NDAA has directed the services to make changes to their officer promotion boards.
 Promotion boards for some officers will now have access to reports of substantiated allegations of misconduct when deciding whether to recommend someone for promotion.
+Field Grade Officers have the right to respond to findings that result from an AR 15-6 investigation.
+Responding is critical, because if allegations are founded, they can end up in your official file available for the promotion board to see.
 Read more about this risk here.

 “From the very beginning of a year long ordeal, Pete was on my side aggressively fighting for me. . . .
 Thanks to him, I was able to prove my innocence.”